asduser/app-version-manager/demos/1-direct-keys-specifying/README.md

 **Scenario to reproduce:**<br/>

-1. Specify any data into the localStorage.
+1. Specify any data into the localStorage, sessionStorage or cookie.
-2. Create a new version-manager build.
+2. Update version-manager build via `build.bat`.
 3. All existing data will be destroyed.